azer/homepage/posts/2017-01-23-a-pin-factory-and-happy-hacking-linux.md

 It's the only tool many engineers use to build things, and it's a kind of machine even its owner can not change some settings.

 In 2017, machines themselves decide how productive they want to be, **machines decide how generous they should be on letting you tweak them**.
 No matter what your title is, as long as you are a consumer, machines rule you.
-Many engineers in these days work 70 hours per week without getting paid, wearing a motivation t-shirt “Eat Sleep Work” text on it, hoping Apple will hear their voice and release some tweaks one day.
+Many engineers in these days work 70 hours per week without getting paid for the extra hours, wearing a motivation t-shirt “Eat Sleep Work” text on it.
+Even in the center of the tech innovation, most engineers tend to hope that Apple will hear tweet and fix their system, instead of switching to a system where they can own and tweak unlimitedly.

 400 Years ago, philosophers predicted a future where machines do all the work and humans enjoy the life by walking in parks, fishing in nearby lakes.
 We evolved from this optimistic vision to a workaholic culture where everyone is busy the whole time, and our biggest dream is to work remotely